 Agreement must be reached with teams and match officials prior to the match starting, however, teams are encouraged to agree on the Game On options in the days leading up to match day.

-Game On will be introduced to all Provincial Unions in 2020 and both Senior Club rugby and Secondary school rugby will use Game On.
+Game On has been introduced to all Provincial Unions, and both Senior Club rugby and Secondary School rugby will use Game On.

 Provincial Unions may select some school and/or club grades that Game On does not apply to.
 For example, ‘Premier’ club rugby grades.
 Some Provincial Unions are already utilising Game On principles in club rugby, including Premier grades.

-To view and download the Match Officials Report for Game On matches click here.
+To view and download the Match Officials Report for Game On matches click here [PDF 45KB].

 New Zealand Rugby would love to hear your feedback.
 Please get in touch with us: Participation@NZRugby.co.nz

-All you need to know about Game On in 2020.
+All you need to know about Game On.

 Game On means that more rugby games kick off.
 The approach aims to limit the number of defaults in school and club rugby due to not enough front rowers or players.